paulwarren/nzde/dict/U/README.md

  <i>v.</i> register a civil union partnership (See civil unionise, civil-ise)

+## UniQ

+ (as 'unique' or 'uni-queue'?) <i>n.</i> the Queer Students Association at New Zealand universities; the Victoria University students' gay and lesbian representative group.

 ## unit

  <i>n.</i> (Rural) a stock carrier, consisting a truck or a truck and trailer.
 (See one man unit)